Building an Uptime Monitor

 site/migrations/1_create_tables.up.sql

-🥐 Create site/service.go with the contents:
+🥐 Create site/site.ts with the contents:

 🥐 Now make sure you have Docker installed and running, and then restart encore run to cause the site database to be created by Encore.
-Then let's call the site.Add endpoint:
+Then let's call the site.add endpoint:

 $ curl -X POST 'http://localhost:4000/site' -d '{"url": "https://encore.dev"}'